learn-co-students/rails-amusement-park-cb-gh-000/README.md

 ## Instructions

+Building this amusement park will require the combination of a lot of the ideas introduced over the last few units.
+The instructions are purposely limited.
+Use the specs and the demo to drive what you build.

 **This lab does not cover validations so please do not use them.
 If you do, your tests will break.**

 * Check out [The Demo](http://amusement-park.herokuapp.com/) to see where this lab is headed.